Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 |Leaves appear crispy||Curled leaves|

-If you see symptoms of underwatering, immediately water the plant by the soaking method.
+If you see symptoms of underwatering, immediately water the plant with the soaking method.

 Similarly, stop watering and inspect for root rot if it shows signs of overwatering.